EdoSantu24/SplashLight/README.md

 # Splash Light - Smart Bike Light Project
+> **Note:** This is a forked version of a collaborative university project.
+The original repository can be found [https://github.com/Feen-X/SplashLight](https://github.com/Feen-X/SplashLight).
+My specific contributions are detailed at the bottom of this document.
 Welcome to the Splash Light GitHub repository!
 This project is a collaborative effort to create a smart bike light system that turns automatically on/off, as well as enhancing safety for cyclists.
 Below you will find an overview of the project, as well as how to get started with the code and hardware.

 ## Project Overview